percona/portal-doc/docs/connect-pmm.md

 If you want to remove a PMM server from the list of connected PMM instances without disconnecting it from Percona Platform, go to [Percona Platform](https://portal.percona.com) **> PMM Instances** and click the Remove icon ![Remove icon](images/remove-instance.png) next to the server you want to remove from the list.

-You may want remove servers from the list when you have lingering servers that Percona Platform can no longer reach because they lost internet connection.
+You may want to remove servers from the list when you have lingering servers that Percona Platform can no longer reach because they lost internet connection.

 ## Sign into PMM with your Percona Account